JannisEbling/Advanced_RAG_Web-Application/README.md

 - **Adaptive Planning**: Use agents to determine best plan to handle queries.
 - **Hallucination Detection**: Detects hallucination and chooses fitting actions.
 - **Performance Evaluation**: Utilizes `Ragas` metrics for comprehensive quality assessment.
+- **Centralized Prompt Management**: Uses Jinja2 templates for flexible and maintainable prompts.
+- **Structured Output Validation**: Implements Pydantic and Instructor for robust output validation.
+- **Centralized Model Factory**: Unified creation of LLM and embedding models for consistency.

 ## 🧠 How It Works